Is it too hot to ride your horse?

 - Do not give any medications.

 Your vet can give you exact instructions to follow.
 This may include dousing with water and using fans.
 Some treatments can actually make matters worse, so rely on your vet’s plan.
+Play it safe when in doubt and talk to your veterinarian about what is best for your horse.

-If you want to easily shop for TPR tools to take your horse’s vital signs, you can click these links.
+If you want to quickly shop for TPR tools to take your horse’s vital signs, you can click these links.
 As an Amazon Associate, I earn from qualifying purchases, which are not a penny more for you.
 I couldn’t be more grateful for your support!